solo-io/autopilot/docs/api/v1/api_v1.md

 MeshProviders provide an interface to monitoring and managing a specific mesh.

-AutoPilot does not abstract the mesh API - AutoPilot developers must still reason able about Provider-specific CRDs.
-AutoPilot's job is to abstract operational concerns such as discovering control plane configuration and monitoring metrics.
+Autopilot does not abstract the mesh API - Autopilot developers must still reason able about Provider-specific CRDs.
+Autopilot's job is to abstract operational concerns such as discovering control plane configuration and monitoring metrics.